2020 Grant Highlights

 $5,000 – Arts for the Schools.
 Provides performing arts (music, visual arts, and career training) classes and assemblies to bring cultural awareness through cultural performing arts.
 Meets key California career & arts content standards.

 $5,000 – Emergency Warming Center.
 Provides our under-sheltered neighbors a safe, warm, dry place to stay on the most severe winter weather nights as well as a daytime navigation center to help create longer-term support systems as they move toward greater stability.

 $5,000 – Give Back Tahoe.
 An annual campaign of the Tahoe Truckee Community Foundation to support challenge grants and support services to local non-profits.

 $5,000 – Tahoe Donner Land Trust.
-Subsidy for the new 26-acre Downtown Riverfront Park.
+Subsidy for the new 26-acre downtown riverfront park (Truckee Springs).
 This project opens riverfront land heretofore landlocked as well as allowing for a vital link to the Legacy Trail.
 This site was once the location of C. F. McGlashon’s Ice Palace, an important part of Truckee’s history.